acrylian/zp_cookieconsent/README.md

 A [Zenphoto](http://www.zenphoto.org) plugin to add a cookie notify dialog to comply with the EU cookie law and Google's requirement for Google Ads and more.
 More info on that on https://www.cookiechoices.org

-Translated in English (native), Dutch and German.
+Available in following languages:
+- English (native)
+- Dutch (Thanks to @fretzl)
+- German

 More translations welcome.
 More here: http://www.zenphoto.org/news/translating-tutorial

 Adapted from https://silktide.com/tools/cookie-consent/